kySuga/menu-icon-button/README.md

 ## Concept in Action
 I first sketched a few concepts out on paper.

 Then I sought out a font that was easy to read at nearly any size.
-I did my findings of fonts through Google Fonts and ultimately found [Lexend Zetta](https://fonts.google.com/specimen/Lexend+Zetta).
+I did my findings of fonts through Google Fonts and ultimately landed on [Lexend Zetta](https://fonts.google.com/specimen/Lexend+Zetta).

 Lexend Zetta is a part of the [Lexend](https://www.lexend.com/) font family, created by Bonnie Shaver-Troup and [Thomas Jockin](https://github.com/ThomasJockin/lexend).
 The purpose of the font lined up near perfectly for what I was looking for in a font.
 I did do some minor tweaking to the font, most notably to the ‘E’.
 Hope you're cool with that Thomas, but thanks for making an awesome font!